ismailgunayy/sharecode/README.md

 # ShareCode

-A collaborative code sharing application that allows developers to create and share code snippets in real-time.
+A collaborative code sharing application that allows developers to create and share their codes in real-time.

 Built with: